 Mercury in Aquarius will resonate most strongly for those who have Mercury placed in Aquarius or the 11th House natally.
 You may also feel it if you have strong natal aspects between Mercury and Uranus.
 Those with planets or points in Uranus will feel this energy most strongly as Mercury transits these natal placements.
 The area of your life that will be most affected depends on which house Mercury is transiting through in your chart.

 If you have Mercury in Aquarius natally, how do you find it affects you style of thinking and communicating?
-Have you felt Mercury in Aquarius over the past couple of days?
-How do you plan top make the most of this visionary way of thinking about the world?
+How do you plan to make the most of the visionary way of thinking that may arise in you during this transit?
+I love hearing how you’re experiencing the transits.
+Share your thoughts in the comments below.